Fabio-RibeiroB/freecertiffy/flaskapp/flaskapp/README.md

 ```

 # app.py
 In a small flask program, we can put all our routes/views in app.py.
 In this program we are using blueprints, so our app.py is quite small.
 It mainly registers the blueprints.
+Default port for flaskapps is port 5000.

 # Blueprints
 Our blueprints files are to keep routes/view/functions related to databases or distinct functional areas: